Applying to College

 - In order to be ready to apply Early Decision, you must do extensive research and visit college campuses and be absolutely sure of your ED choice.

-- At some colleges, an Early Decision application increases your chance of being accepted.
-This is a question you should ask a representative of each college.
+- At most colleges, Early Decision application increases the chance of being accepted.

 - You must be absolutely certain that the ED school is your first choice and you will not regret losing other possible college options.